harsaharsa/appgyver-js-api/index.md

 To disable native transitions manually, use the `data-navigation="false"` data attribute in the link tag: `<a data-navigation="false", href="myLink.html">link</a>`

 To disable native transitions and navigation logic for the whole project, use the appgyver.core.js library instead.
 If you want, you can then load the navigation extension manually by loading appgyver.extensions.navigation.js after appgyver.core.js in the HTML code.

+### Supported platforms

+The latest version of appgyver.js is currently supported by both the [iOS](http://itunes.apple.com/us/app/appgyver-preview/id479747411) and [Android](https://play.google.com/store/apps/details?id=com.appgyver.android) versions of the Preview client.

+The Android Preview client is still an early release and the API hasn't been implemented completely, so please see the [Android support](support/android.md) page for a list of supported API calls.